aws/aws-iot-device-sdk-embedded-C/README.md

 1. Rename the demo executable to reflect the change, e.g. `mv ota_demo_core_mqtt ota_demo_core_mqtt2`
 1. Create an OTA job:
     1. Go to the [AWS IoT Core console](http://console.aws.amazon.com/iot/).
-    1. Manage → Jobs → Create → Create a FreeRTOS OTA update job → Select `testclient` from the thing list.
+    1. Manage → Jobs → Create → Create a FreeRTOS OTA update job → Select the corresponding name for your device from the thing list.
     1. Sign a new firmware → Create a new profile → Select any SHA-ECDSA signing platform → Upload the code signing certificate(from prerequisites) and provide its path on the device.
     1. Select the image → Select the bucket you created during the [prerequisite steps](#prerequisites-for-the-aws-over-the-air-update-ota-demos) → Upload the binary `build-dir-2/bin/ota_demo2`.
     1. The path on device should be the absolute path to place the executable and the binary name: e.g. `/home/ubuntu/aws-iot-device-sdk-embedded-C-staging/build-dir/bin/ota_demo_core_mqtt2`.